Contribute to our Access Project Today!

 We have a committed and friendly group involved in polo at Forth Canoe Club who play in the Scottish divisions, and sometimes elsewhere.
 Some people have played for many years, some have played for GB, but we also love getting new people involved and will be keen to make you welcome.

-A summary of canoe polo rules can be downloaded here
+A brief and full summary of the rules can be downloaded here.

 Sprinting along the canal in the evening

-Flat water racing for the speed demons.
-Those who like a bit of perfection.
-Or if you just want to get out and practise great technique
+Flat water racing for the speed demons, those who like a bit of perfection, or if you just want to get out and practise great technique.

 A variety of competitions are entered every year, from marathons to sprint.

-Coached Sprint sessions run on Thursdays at 18:30
+Coached sprint sessions run on Thursdays at 18:30.